kvarak/dnd/docs/_Classes/druid.md

 Members of this circle become adventurers to oppose forces that threaten their charges or to seek knowledge and power that will help them safeguard their charges better.
 Wherever these druids go, the spirits of the wilderness are with them.

 ### Speech of the Woods
-At 1st level when you choose this circle, you learn to speak Sylvan, and gain the ability to communicate with beasts.
+At 1st level when you choose this circle, you learn to speak Sylvan and gain the ability to communicate with beasts.

 Beasts can understand your speech, and you gain the ability to decipher their noises and motions.
 Most beasts lack the intelligence to convey or understand sophisticated concepts, but a friendly beast could relay what it has seen or heard in the recent past.
 This ability doesn’t grant you friendship with beasts, though you can combine this ability with gifts to curry favor with them as you would with any nonplayer character.

 ### Spirit Totem
-Starting at 2nd level, you can call forth nature spirits to influence the world around you.
-As a ***bonus action***, you can magically summon an incorporeal spirit to a point you can see within 60 feet.
-The spirit creates an aura in a 30-foot radius around that point.
+You can call forth nature spirits to influence the world around you.
+As a ***bonus action***, you can magically summon an incorporeal spirit to a point you can see within 60 ft.
+The spirit creates an aura in a 30 ft radius around that point.
 It counts as neither a creature nor an object, though it has the spectral appearance of the creature it represents.

-As a ***bonus action***, you can move the spirit up to 60 feet to a point you can see.
+As a ***bonus action***, you can move the spirit up to 60 ft to a point you can see.
 The spirit persists for 1 minute or until you’re incapacitated.
 Once you use this feature, you can’t use it again until you finish a short rest.

 The effect of the spirit’s aura depends on the type of spirit you summon from the options below.